ctmm-initiative/ctmmweb/README.md

 It's a shiny app built upon [ctmm R package](https://github.com/ctmm-initiative/ctmm).
 This is also a R package so you can reuse some functionalities in your own R analysis.

-Check [the videos here](vignettes/demo.Rmd) for feature demonstrations.
-The `help` buttons in each page also have detailed documentations for the specific feature.
+- Check [the videos here](vignettes/demo.Rmd) for feature demonstrations.
+- The `help` buttons in each page also have detailed documentations for the specific feature.
+- [The package help website](https://ctmm-initiative.github.io/ctmm-webapp/) provided some installation tips and documentations for package functions.

 ## Running the app